 \textit{Summary\/.}--- In this paper, we have studied the temperature dependence of the conductance in a long narrow strip and have demonstrated that taking into account the long-lived chararacter of the odd harmonics of the electron distribution function leads to the appearance of the anomalous Knudsen peak preceding the usual Gurzhi dip.
 The simultaneous observation of both these features in the conductance curves constitutes a particular signature of the long-lived modes in 2D electron transport at low temperatures.

 \textit{Acknowledgements\/.}--- We would like to thank Prof. Dr. Laurens W. Molenkamp and Dr. Pavlo Pyshkin and for the fruitful discussions.
-This work was supported by the DFG-SFB 1170 (Project-ID: 258499086) and EXC2147 ct.qmat (Project-ID: 390858490).
+This work was supported by the DFG-SFB 1170 (Project-ID: 258499086) and EXC2147 ctd.qmat (Project-ID 390858490).